The Death of Contract: Origin

-Chapter 2.
 Development

 Developing on the discussion of the first chapter, Gilmore begins by focusing on the change from a subjective approach to an objective approach in the theory of contracts.
 Contract law in the 19th century was experiencing a shift from a formalistic regime toward a more flexible paradigm that tended to uphold the validity of contracts.
 This was due in part to the Industrial Revolution and the need to facilitate commerce between parties.
 The requirement of ceremonial trappings such as seals and ribbons gave way to a more reality-based emphasis on consideration as indicia of the parties' intent to contract.

 Gilmore begins with an analysis of Raffles v Wichelhaus, otherwise famously known as The Peerless.
 He continues, noting examples of case objectification by Holmes in his book The Common Law, and that if the “magician” can objectify that case, he could do so to anything.
 According to Holmes, Raffles is not decided on a failure of the meeting of the minds, but rather they objectively said two different things.
 This action was consistent with Holmes’ desire to remove morality from the understanding of law.
 The importance in objectifying contract law is that it is far easier to litigate.
 For Holmes, no longer could one void a contract simply because they had made a mistake; the mistake would have to be objectively reasonable.
 Gilmore finishes the chapter by discussing the reception of the policy of absolute contractual liability in Paradine v Jane into the law of Massachusetts, and the Holmesian theorists’ disdain for the condoning of special damages in Hadley v Baxendale.